cajuncoding/GraphQL.RepoDB/README.md

 functionality can now leverage the simplified facade to HotChocolate provided by *HotChocolate.PreprocessingExtensions*.
 2. **StarWars-AzureFunctions-RepoDb:** A version that does the above but implements RepoDb and a number of related features to show its use in multiple typs of Resolvers (Attribute, and virtual field resolvers), with and without ProjectionDependencies, nested Paging and Sorting, etc. with all logic encapsulated in the Query and Repository layer with no dependency on IQueryable.
+    * As a fully integrated DB example, the schema & sample data has been scripted and provided in:
+      **DatabaseScripts/CreateStarWarsSchema.sql**

 ### NOTES:
 1. **NOTE:** This is not necessarily the only, nor do I claim it's the best, approach to working with GraphQL or HotChocolate specifically -- but it greatly simplifies the amount of work and effort needed to use it in with a Service or Repository pattern of encapsulated data access.
 2. In most enterprises it's very common to have constraints such as:
     * Existing logic that needs to be re-used from business layer, and/or existing service or
     * repository classes.
     * Properly enabling IQueryable for exist code can be extra-ordinarily complex.
     * The heavy weight ORM(s) that support IQueryable may not be an option for various reasons (e.g. it may be incongruent with existing tech. stack, or tech. team).
     * Many use-cases require more bare-metal control over Sql queries actual execution that is only availalbe in a lighter weight (bare-metal) ORM like Dapper or RepoDb.
     * Architecturally, you need to maintain a greater decoupling of your processing logic from being depending on HotChocolate post-processing of IQueryable yet still have Sorting/Paging, etc. middleware as part of v11. :-)
-3. **WARNING: Limited Testing has been done on this but I am actively using it on projects, and will update with any findings.
+3. **DISCLAIMER: Limited Testing has been done on this but I am actively using it on projects, and will update with any findings.
 And features are being added as this project evolves.**

 ## Goals